gcs-unison/Cech-scale/README.md

 make
 ```

+And it will compile the program and output the file "cech.exe" with the program.

 ## Running

-The program by default reads the disk system from the file "texfiles/Disks-system.txt" and writes the results to the file "textfiles/Cech_scale.txt".
+The program by default reads the disk system from the file "texfiles/disks_system.txt"
+and writes the results to the file "textfiles/cech_results.txt".

-You can also specify others files to read from and write to by calling the program with the filenames you'd like, e.g.
+You can also specify others files to read from and write to by calling the program
+with the filenames you'd like, e.g for a linux system:

 ```
 ./cech.exe disks.txt results.txt
 ```

+And this would read a disk system from the file "disks.txt" and write the
+results of the program to "results.txt"

 ## Authors